CIDRAM/CIDRAM/_docs/readme.de.md

 - Dieser Wert sollte dem "secret key" für Ihre reCAPTCHA entsprechen, sich innerhalb des reCAPTCHA Dashboard befindet.

 "expiry"
-- When "lockuser" is true (Standardeinstellung), in order to remember when a user has successfully passed a reCAPTCHA instance, for future page requests, CIDRAM generates a standard HTTP cookie containing a hash which corresponds to an internal record containing that same hash; Future page requests will use these corresponding hashes to authenticate that a user has previously already passed a reCAPTCHA instance.
-When "lockuser" is false, an IP whitelist is used to determine whether requests should be permitted from the IP of inbound requests; Entries are added to this whitelist when the reCAPTCHA instance is successfully passed.
+- When "lockuser" is true (Standardeinstellung), in order to remember when a user has successfully passed a reCAPTCHA-Instanz, for future page requests, CIDRAM generates a standard HTTP cookie containing a hash which corresponds to an internal record containing that same hash; Future page requests will use these corresponding hashes to authenticate that a user has previously already passed a reCAPTCHA-Instanz.
+When "lockuser" is false, an IP whitelist is used to determine whether requests should be permitted from the IP of inbound requests; Entries are added to this whitelist when the reCAPTCHA-Instanz is successfully passed.
 For how many hours should these cookies, hashes and whitelist entries remain valid?
 Default = 720 (1 month). @TranslateMe@

 "logfile"
 - Protokollieren Sie alle reCAPTCHA versucht?
 Geben Sie einen Dateinamen an oder lassen Sie die Option zum Deaktivieren leer.